Reversible tuning of nanowire quantum dot to atomic transitions: Introduction

 In recent years, various techniques have been reported that achieved tuning of the QD emission but many are not suitable for NW-QDs.
 The QD-emission tuning techniques include stress-induced wavelength shift by piezoelectric actuators \cite{sun2013strain, wildmann2015atomic, hofer2019tuning, cui2023coherent, kroh2019slow, trotta2016wavelength}, laser-induced crystallization of the surrounding environment \cite{grim2019scalable}, thermal \cite{leng2020tuning} and laser annealing \cite{dubowski2018precision}, local electric Stark field \cite{chu2023independent}, temperature-controlled tuning in a QD microlens \cite{bremer2020cesium}, surface acoustic wave (SAW) modulation \cite{villa2017surface, tiwari2020radio, descamps2023dynamic}, laser-induced atomic intermixing in NW-QDs \cite{fiset2018situ}, stress induced by depositing dielectric material (SiO\textsubscript{2}) on the nanowire surface \cite{bouwes2012controlling}, and external magnetic fields applied to NW-QDs \cite{leandro2018nanowire}.
-However, these techniques often come with significant limitations and only few of them allow independent tuning of multiple quantum dots on the same chip.
-For example, piezoelectric actuators are extremely challenging to employ in NW-QDs.
+However, these techniques are often platform specific, come with various degrees of limitations, and only few of them allow independent tuning of multiple quantum dots on the same chip.
+For example, piezoelectric actuators are widely used for planar structures but extremely challenging to employ in the NW-QDs due to their fragile nano/micro-sized vertical structures.
 The atomic intermixing in a nanowire is irreversible and offers blue shift only.
 Laser-irradiance-based tuning is non-linear, limiting the precision of tunability.
-Although deposition of dielectric material on the nanowire can be reversible and bidirectional, achieving the necessary high-precision tunability for coupling to atoms is very challenging.
-The externally applied magnetic field tunes the QD emission by means of the Zeeman effect and diamagnetic shift, which are reversible, bidirectional, and precise to wavelength-match atomic transitions.
+Although deposition of dielectric materials on the nanowire can be reversible, achieving the necessary high-precision tunability for coupling to atoms is very challenging, as the wavelength shift cannot be monitored during the deposition process.
+The externally applied magnetic field tunes the QD emission by means of the Zeeman effect and diamagnetic shift, which is reversible, and precise to wavelength-match atomic transitions.
 However, this method requires large fields generated by superconducting coils, thus adding significantly to the experimental complexity, and it does not allow frequency control of multiple QDs independently.
-Additionally, two distinct emission peaks separated by \mbox{$\sim$GHz} to tens of GHz are observed due to energy level splitting, which can be challenging to separate if needed.
+More importantly, the excitonic Zeeman spin splitting of the right ($\sigma^+$) and left ($\sigma^-$) circularly polarized photons degrades the entanglement fidelity proportionally to the amount of tuning, which poses a significant disadvantage when used for entangled-pair generation \cite{jovanov2012highly, hernandez2023effects}.